Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Implementation

-We focus on the two portfolios, and we show different performances for many different techniques including our solution.
-We show how different portfolio managers would have performed with this portfolios of equities with many different methods.
-Equity names are kept fixed, for all methods they must be invested in all of them.
-Performance is measured as if they would have started all on the 01/06/2020 and end on the 01/12/2021.
-For our method, there are 3 points in time where common drivers are selected, 01/06/2020, 01/01/2021, and 01/07/2021.
-All re-balances are performed on the 1st of each month for all methods.
-Weights are kept fixed for 30 days afterwards.
+Next, we show experiments for the USA and Europe portfolios with performance for all methods measured with Net Asset Values (NAVs), which consist of the time series daily dollars under management if the strategy starts with 100 dollars, computed as if they all started on 01/06/2020 and ended on 01/12/2021.
+For our method, there are three dates where common drivers are selected: 01/06/2020, 01/01/2021, and 01/07/2021.
+All re-balances are performed on the 1st of each month for all methods and weights are kept fixed for the next 30 days.
+After this, we focus on long-term investments and perform the same experiments, but over 6 years and with all modules including portfolio selection carried out in each re-balancing date monthly.

-We have included many different mean variance optimization techniques (Maximum Sharpe, Minimum Volatility, Quadratic Utility, Target Return, etc), and HRP method from Lopez de Prado.
-All of them with the same past window for the optimal choice of weights.
-We have used the same past window on each re-balancing for the fittings of our neural networks and sensitivities extraction, which is all what we need for the next steps in our method to get optimal weights.

-For the sake of clarity, we only show the top performers always, which always include our method, and HRP of Lopez de Prado.
-These means that, we run multitude of experiments with different methods but the ones that we do not show are under-performing this ones, most by far.